xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-lua-resty-waf-with-openresty.rst

 Nginx is built and configured to use the previously-downloaded version of PCRE that supports JIT, instead of the system PCRE, which greatly improves performance.

-Note: **`--with-debug`** and **`--with-pcre-opt=-g`** are provided to allow Nginx to write debugging information when configured to do so.
+..
+Note:: **`--with-debug`** and **`--with-pcre-opt=-g`** are provided
+        to allow Nginx to write debugging information when configured to do so.
 Adding these options causes performance degredation in high-concurrency environments, so do not enable these options for high-traffic sites.

 Testing OpenResty
 ~~~~~~~~~~~~~~~~~

 Once OpenResty is installed, you can configure a simple test to confirm that it is
 responding as expected.

 To test, add the following configuration snippet inside the existing `server` block
 located in the configuration file:

 .. code:: console